 - Support community members who are impacted by COVID-19 and connect them with appropriate resources.

-- Continue to be Mindful of Each Other in community as we transition back to life on-campus.
+- Continue to be Mindful of Each Other in community.

 - Normalize the need for community support for mental health and well-being.
-Understand that everyone is reacting and responding to the pandemic’s effects in many different ways.
+Understand that everyone is reacting and responding to the evolution of the pandemic’s effects in many different ways.

 6. Off-Campus Interactions, Transportation Guidelines, and Travel